tardate/LittleArduinoProjects/Electronics101/Power/WirelessLed/README.md

 ## Next Steps

 This was very much a "suck it and see" experiment.
-It works, but the power transfered is very low.
+It works, but the power transferred is very low.

 Next I'd like to investigate increasing the power, range and efficiency: